moment/moment-rfcs/0000-utc-handling.md

 ## Intro

+**NOTE**: In the following document, DST refers to time shifts happening in different timezones, not necesserily the ones occuring periodically for "daylight-saving-time".

 Datetime handling is relatively straight forward for UTC, but can get messy around DST (Daylight Savings Time), when the local clock shifts forwards or backwards one hour.
 During DST it's possible that a particular local time is